MedGRPO: Multi-Task Reinforcement Learning for Heterogeneous Medical Video Understanding: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_results} presents our main results across all 8 tasks.
-We compare against off-the-shelf baselines (GPT-4.1, Gemini-2.5-Flash, Qwen2.5VL-7B), our SFT baseline, and our full MedGRPO method (Qwen2.5VL-7B$_{\text{MedGRPO}}$).

-\textbf{Comparison with Off-the-shelf Baselines.} Our SFT baseline significantly outperforms all off-the-shelf baselines, demonstrating the importance of domain adaptation.
+We compare against off-the-shelf baselines from 2025 (GPT-4.1, Gemini-2.5-Flash, VideoChat-R1.5-7B, Qwen2.5VL-7B, Qwen2.5VL-7B$_{\text{Surg-CholecT50}}$, and Qwen3-VL-4B) and 2026 (GPT-5.4, Gemini-3.1-Flash-Lite), our SFT baselines, and our full MedGRPO method on Qwen2.5VL-7B, Qwen3-VL-4B, and Qwen3.5-4B. \textbf{Comparison with Off-the-shelf Baselines.} Our SFT baseline significantly outperforms all off-the-shelf baselines, demonstrating the importance of domain adaptation.
 GPT-4.1 achieves only 0.018 on \texttt{CVS} and 0.014 on \texttt{STG}, while Gemini-2.5-Flash reaches 0.101 on \texttt{CVS} and 0.047 on \texttt{STG}.
-Off-the-shelf Qwen2.5VL-7B performs poorly across grounding tasks (\texttt{STG}: 0.020, \texttt{TAG}@0.3: 0.006).
-In contrast, our SFT baseline achieves 0.894 on \texttt{CVS} and 0.177 on \texttt{STG}, showing substantial improvements from medical video adaptation, and establishing the importance of a large-scale and diverse benchmark like MedVidBench.
+VideoChat-R1.5-7B, a recent RL-trained general-domain VideoLLM, scores 0.000 on \texttt{CVS} and \texttt{STG}, showing that general video RL training does not transfer to medical tasks.
+Off-the-shelf Qwen2.5VL-7B similarly performs poorly across grounding tasks (\texttt{STG}: 0.020, \texttt{TAG}@0.3: 0.006).
+Qwen2.5VL-7B$_{\text{Surg-CholecT50}}$, a recent medical VideoLLM fine-tuned on laparoscopic data, also fails to generalize (\texttt{CVS}: 0.000, \texttt{STG}: 0.000), highlighting that single-dataset surgical specialization is insufficient for the diverse tasks in MedVidBench.
+In contrast, our SFT baseline achieves 0.894 on \texttt{CVS} and 0.177 on \texttt{STG}, establishing the importance of large-scale multi-source training on MedVidBench.

-\textbf{MedGRPO Performance.} Our full method (Qwen2.5VL-7B$_{\text{MedGRPO}}$) achieves consistent improvements over SFT across most tasks: \texttt{CVS} (+0.020 to 0.914), \texttt{STG} (+0.025 to 0.202), \texttt{SA} (+0.026 to 0.244), \texttt{TAG}@0.3 (+0.074 to 0.216), \texttt{TAG}@0.5 (+0.065 to 0.156), \texttt{DVC}$_{\text{llm}}$ (+0.132 to 3.797), \texttt{DVC}$_\text{F1}$ (+0.045 to 0.210), \texttt{VS}$_{\text{llm}}$ (+0.588 to 4.184), and \texttt{RC}$_{\text{llm}}$ (+0.685 to 3.442). \texttt{NAP} slightly decreases from 0.442 to 0.427, as it was not included in the reward optimization (we use \texttt{TAG}, \texttt{STG}, \texttt{VS}, and \texttt{RC} for computing rewards).
+\textbf{MedGRPO Performance.} Our full method (Qwen2.5VL-7B$_{\text{MedGRPO}}$) achieves consistent improvements over SFT across most tasks: \texttt{CVS} (+0.002 to 0.896), \texttt{STG} (+0.025 to 0.202), \texttt{SA} (+0.036 to 0.254), \texttt{TAG}@0.3 (+0.074 to 0.216), \texttt{TAG}@0.5 (+0.065 to 0.156), \texttt{DVC}$_{\text{llm}}$ (+0.132 to 3.797), \texttt{DVC}$_\text{F1}$ (+0.049 to 0.214), \texttt{VS}$_{\text{llm}}$ (+0.588 to 4.184), and \texttt{RC}$_{\text{llm}}$ (+0.685 to 3.442). \texttt{NAP} slightly decreases from 0.442 to 0.405, as it was not included in the reward optimization (we use \texttt{TAG}, \texttt{STG}, \texttt{VS}, and \texttt{RC} for computing rewards).
 Caption generation tasks benefit most from our hybrid LLM judge design, with \texttt{VS} and \texttt{RC} showing substantial improvements.
 Temporal grounding tasks also show strong gains, with \texttt{TAG}@0.3 and \texttt{TAG}@0.5 improving significantly.